-Kniphofia uvaria, in Afrikaans commonly known as rooisoldate (red soldiers), is a variable, rhizomatous perennial that sometimes forms small clumps or tussocks and reaches heights from 50 cm to 1,2 m.
+Kniphofia uvaria, commonly red-hot poker (as some other species as well), fire lily and in Afrikaans commonly known as rooisoldate (red soldiers), is a variable, rhizomatous perennial that sometimes forms small clumps or tussocks and reaches heights from 50 cm to 1,2 m.

 The stem-tip inflorescence is a many-flowered, dense raceme, oblong to globular in shape.
 The long, nearly cylindrical perianths often change colour from red to yellow when they open.
 The open flower has short triangular petal lobes.